electron/electron/docs/api/app.md

 **Note:** Unity launcher requires the existence of a `.desktop` file to work, for more information please read [Desktop Environment Integration][unity-requirement].

+**Note:** On macOS, you need to ensure that your application has the permission to display notifications for this property to take effect.

 ### `app.commandLine` _Readonly_

 A [`CommandLine`](./command-line.md) object that allows you to read and manipulate the